 What are the advantages of publishing an eBook?

-eBooks are very popular as they cost less to produce than a physical book, with no printing nor shipping costs involved, and can be purchased and downloaded within minutes of payment being made.
-Your eBooks will be made available globally and it gives you another chance to promote your book if you have already published a print version.
+eBooks are a very popular publishing option.
+They are generally cheaper to produce than a hard copy book and can be downloaded within minutes of payment being made.
+They are convenient and portable and with our e-Readers and smart phones being ever more powerful they can be read on just about any device.
+GHP will publish your eBooks globally and these give you another chance to promote your book if you have already published a print version.

 How much will it cost me to publish an eBook?